 There is a surge in social media users and the time spent on social apps.
-Thus, you need to be more aggressive about your social media content schedules.
-The volume of publishing needs to be increased and message-based digital marketing should be focused on.
+Thus, it would be best if you were more aggressive about your social media content schedules.
+The volume of publishing needs to be increased, and message-based digital marketing should be focused on.

 - Local SEO

 More than anyone else, local businesses have gotten badly hit by COVID 19.
-The ones that ranked for their keyword + ‘near me’ are losing their position and Google map search results are going down too.
+The ones ranked for their keyword + ‘near me’ are losing their position, and Google map search results are going down.
 Now, virtual product experiences are becoming a thing.